+How is compost anything but organic?
 Recently we had a response to a blog post about our compost and how it is considered Organic.
 The question was, “How is compost anything but organic?
 You put the term organic in front of it so you can charge more for the same thing.”
-Great question!
-This is an answer that is probably helpful […]
+This is a great […]

 About Michelle Knuth

 This author has yet to write their bio.Meanwhile lets just say that we are proud Michelle Knuth contributed a whooping 7 entries.

 Entries by Michelle Knuth

 Compost is simply just organic matter that’s been broken down into a stabilized form, to provide nutrients as a fertilizer to soils.
 Good compost is really high in organic matter.

 Harvest and the joys (and pressure) it brings are right around the corner.
 Harvest marks an end in some ways; all the planning, tending and worries are over.

 From the Independent Garden Center Show 2016 at Navy Pier in Chicago.
 A video testimonial from happy Purple Cow Organics customers Sherry and Tom McAnly from Jung Seed Co.